khadijaselmani/khadijaselmani/README.md

 # Hi there, I'm Khadija Selmani 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer from Morocco 🇲🇦, specialized in **Web Development** and **Desktop Applications**.
+I’m a Full Stack .NET Developer from Morocco, passionate about crafting modern web and desktop applications.

 ## 🚀 About Me
 - 💻 Full Stack .NET Developer passionate about crafting quality web applications.